 Why is Life Insurance Important?

 If you should die suddenly or unexpectedly, you don't want to leave your loved ones holding the financial bag.
 Untimely deaths can often lead to significant costs for family members who may struggle to pay medical bills and burial expenses.
-Not only do you want to make sure your family avoids the undue stress of figuring out how to afford the average cost of $10,000 for an Arkansas funeral as they grieve their loss, but you may also want to leave them with a financial cushion to help them pay the mortgage, education expenses or other major, daily costs.
+Not only do you want to make sure your family avoids the undue stress of figuring out how to afford the average cost of $10,000 for a funeral as they grieve their loss, but you may also want to leave them with a financial cushion to help them pay the mortgage, education expenses, or other major, daily costs.